ckdake/fitler/README.md

     * Load files from S3 bucket or somewhere else instead of local: https://pypi.org/project/boto3/

-    * use multiprocessing to spin off workers for individual file parsing, as well as doing each API in parallel: https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing
-    * cache things and use shas to know when files have been processed into cache

     * What is in TrainingPeaks?
     * What is in Wandrer.earth?
     * What about the weather?